ZhiyuJiang1/academicpages/_pages/about.md

   - /about.html
 ---

-I am currently an Appointed Researcher in the group of [Prof. Hiroshi Ueda (上田 宏)](https://researchmap.jp/hiroshi_ueda) at the Center for Quantum Information and Quantum Biology (QIQB), The University of Osaka.
+I am currently an Appointed Researcher in the group of [Prof. Hiroshi Ueda](https://researchmap.jp/hiroshi_ueda) at the Center for Quantum Information and Quantum Biology (QIQB), The University of Osaka.
 Within Prof. Ueda's project, ["Quantum-classical fusion mediated by tensor network"](https://www.jst.go.jp/kisoken/crest/project/1111119/1111119_2024.html), I study how tensor-network methods can advance our understanding of quantum many-body phenomena and contribute to the development of quantum computation and quantum algorithms.

 My research interests are in theoretical condensed matter physics, with particular emphasis on open quantum systems, non-Hermitian physics, quantum walks, tensor networks, and topological phases.
-In my previous work, conducted in collaboration with my doctoral advisor, [Prof. Hideaki Obuse (小布施 秀明)](https://researchmap.jp/hideaki.obuse), I investigated the topological properties of non-Hermitian systems and their simulation through non-unitary quantum walks.
+In my previous work, conducted in collaboration with my doctoral advisor, [Prof. Hideaki Obuse](https://researchmap.jp/hideaki.obuse), I investigated the topological properties of non-Hermitian systems and their simulation through non-unitary quantum walks.

 Based in Toyonaka, Osaka, Japan, and originally from Shenyang, China, I work in English, Chinese, and Japanese, and I welcome academic communication across disciplines and international research communities.